-LE personnel dedicated to the Program will monitor progress by using the chart tool created by the Officer-in-Charge to track progress on the number of inspections each officer has performed throughout the week as well as the number of outreach methods used by each officer.
-The program remains committed in maintaining its zero fatality rate by continuing similar efforts, and by providing its personnel with skills and training opportunities that are available in relation to CMV crashes, Motorcoach, and HM safety.
+Certified personnel will monitor progress by using the chart tool to track the number of inspections and outreach methods used by each officer.
+The Program remains committed in maintaining its zero fatality rate by continuing similar efforts, and by providing its personnel with skills and training opportunities that are available in relation to CMV crashes.